These are what you’ll learn in this article (step-by-step):

 - How to add images, links, and format text

 - Some quick tips and tricks for writing great content

-To add a blog post, go to “Posts” section on the left hand side-menu, then click on “Add New” in your dashboard.
+To add a blog post, go to the “Posts” section on the left-hand side menu, then click on “Add New” in your dashboard.

 Title Area: This is where you write the title of your post.